 FOR IMMEDIATE RELEASE

-Audazzio™ Seeks to Disrupt Sports Broadcasting and Beyond with Game-Changing Technology
+Audazzio Seeks to Disrupt Sports Broadcasting and Beyond with Game-Changing Technology

-Audazzio™ proprietary technologies leverage ultrasonic, data-encoded sound waves to instantly synchronize handheld devices, creating valuable second-screen opportunities on client phones and tablets, to the benefit of broadcasters, sponsors and consumers alike
+Audazzio proprietary technologies leverage ultrasonic, data-encoded sound waves to instantly synchronize handheld devices, creating valuable second-screen opportunities on client phones and tablets, to the benefit of broadcasters, sponsors and consumers alike

-San Antonio, TX (April 5, 2022): Audazzio™, an innovative software startup and recent participant in Comcast NBCUniversal’s SportsTech accelerator program, announces the first wave of the rollout of its proprietary “Live QR™” technology, which leverages ultrasonic, data-encoded sound waves to instantly synchronize handheld devices, creating valuable second-screen opportunities on client phones and tablets.
-In much the same way that a QR code graphic provides a unique digital fingerprint for a variety of uses, Audazzio’s Live QR algorithm encodes data as sound that is ultrasonic (inaudible) to the human ear but perfectly discernable by mobile devices – opening the door to a whole world of applications for savvy broadcasters, sponsors and beyond.
+San Antonio, TX (April 5, 2022): Audazzio, an innovative software startup and recent participant in Comcast NBCUniversal’s SportsTech Accelerator program, announces the first wave of the rollout of its proprietary “Live QR™” technology, which leverages ultrasonic, data-encoded sound waves to instantly synchronize handheld devices, creating valuable second-screen opportunities on client phones and tablets.
+In much the same way that a QR code graphic provides a unique digital fingerprint for a variety of uses, Audazzio Live QR™ algorithm encodes data as sound that is ultrasonic (inaudible) to the human ear but perfectly discernable by mobile devices – opening the door to a whole world of applications for savvy broadcasters, sponsors and beyond.

 Audazzio provides clients with tools used to improve messaging directly to fans in real time, either at home or in a stadium or arena.
 And crucially, it provides clients the ability to understand exactly who is engaged with a game or event, creating proximity marketing opportunities previously unavailable to sponsors and broadcasters.
 Sports broadcast and in-person event experiences are obvious areas of application for this technology; however, this only scratches the surface of the possible applications of these technologies, which are already being workshopped for functions far beyond sports and telecast.

 Audio and video industry veteran Danny Abelson serves as Chief Operating Officer, overseeing day-to-day operations of the fast-growing and disruptive solutions-development company.
 Abelson manages all aspects of the business, including product strategy and ideation, business development, engineering, administration and marketing.
-Abelson is charged with leveraging Audazzio’s proprietary technologies to create new fan and guest experiences in the broadcast, sports and live event markets.
+Abelson is charged with leveraging Audazzio proprietary technologies to create new fan and guest experiences in the broadcast, sports and live event markets.
 Abelson joined the organization after serving as its Lead Mentor in Comcast NBCUniversal’s SportsTech accelerator program.